No matter how long you’ve played the guitar, it’s easy to get stuck in the same, familiar box patterns.

 They’re safe.
 They sound good.
 And, they’re relatively easy to play.

 Venturing outside of these conventions to play new scales can seem scary at first.

 And, if you don’t understand when and where to use modes, you might not even see the point.

 But rest assured – they sound cool when used right.
 If you’ve listened to the likes of Joe Satriani or Steve Vai, you’ve undoubtedly heard them before, probably without even knowing it.

 Here we will explore how to make creative use of the modes in your playing without having to learn a bunch of new scale patterns.

 Method #1: Create Explosive Post-Chorus Riffs That Tweak The Ear

 My favorite melodic rock band is Harem Scarem, and guitarist Pete Lesperance is no slouch.

-Have a listen to their song from the album Overload, titled “Leading Me On” (you can find it on YouTube).
+Have a listen to their song from the album Overload, titled “Leading Me On”.

 In this song, there’s a cool riff that precedes the chorus.
 But this riff is never heard in full until the post-chorus section.